vilota-dev/vksdk-integration-example/ZED2/README.md

 # ZED SDK

 This sample shows how to get the camera pose in a world reference and output the odometry to eCAL.
+Must have NVIDIA GPU.

 ## Getting Started
  - Get the latest [ZED SDK](https://www.stereolabs.com/developers/release/)